-Only one driveway must be constructed to each lot, unless the lot is on a corner or has a frontage width of at least 18 metres, where a second crossover can be considered.
-Crossovers should generally be limited to a single crossover width, designed to meet Council standards and must be constructed of plain coloured concrete to match the footpath.
+Only one crossover and associated driveway must be constructed to each lot, unless the lot is on a corner or has a frontage width of at least 18 metres, where a second crossover and associated driveway can be considered.
+Crossovers should generally be limited to a single crossover width, though consideration may be given to a widened crossover provided it does not exceed a width of 5 metres, designed to meet Council standards.
+Where more than one crossover is allowed, the width of the crossovers must not exceed 35% of the street.
+Any crossover must be constructed of plain coloured concrete to match the footpath.